research-iobserve/iobserve-architectural-runtime-models-JSS-2020/scalability_experiment/setup/experiment input/README.md

 # Experiment input

-A explanation of the experiment set ups and model configurations is provided in the experiment documentation (../../documentation/usage_modelling_scalability.pdf).
+A explanation of the experiment setups and model configurations is provided in the experiment documentation (../../documentation/usage_modelling_scalability.pdf).

 The files in the log directories consist of exactly one .map and at least one .dat files.